The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Mix-and-match: If you want to mix and match multiple recipes in one order, The Farmer’s Dog would be a better choice.
 If you want a variety of meals with Just Food for Dogs, you’ll have to order one box of each meal, or change the recipe you order each month.

-Samples: Although neither company offers samples, Just Food for Dogs offers single-purchases to try the product.
+Samples: Although neither company offers free samples, Just Food for Dogs offers single-purchases to try the product.
 However, you’ll miss out on the introductory 35% discount and the recurring 5% discount for the Autoship program.
 The Farmer’s Dog, on the other hand, has allowed us to offer The Dog Tale readers an exclusive 60% discount on their first box, to make trying it out easier.
 If you sign up for either subscription, you can cancel at any time with no hassle.

 Winner: It depends

-Just food for Dogs offers meals for a variety of health needs, and they carry shelf-stable meals, supplements, and treats.
+Just Food For Dogs offers meals for a variety of health needs, and they carry shelf-stable meals, supplements, and treats.
 But, if you want to mix and match flavors or need a partial plan, The Farmer’s Dog will work well for you.

 Prices for fresh food start around $1.60 per meal for small 6-lb dogs, but larger dogs are going to cost more.